 Silent retreat at the inspiring Benedictine convent “Hurtebise” in the Ardennes.

 Take a break from the stress of your busy life with all its challenges and demands, and immerse yourself in the tranquillity of this sacred and beautiful space.
-Enjoy mindful movement/yoga, guided meditations, reflection and group work as well as walking in the forests around the convent.
+Enjoy mindful movement/yoga, guided meditations, reflection as well as walking in the forests around the convent.
 In the breaks you can also listen to the deeply touching chanting of the Benedictine nuns.

-The retreat will partially take place in silence.
+The retreat will mostly take place in silence.
 We will have moments of contemplation and quietness, but also immerse into an interactive and reflective process of finding this kind voice inside of us that can be our guiding inner light.

 The accommodation is in simple, but comfortable single rooms with shared bathrooms.